wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/4-exercise.md

 1. Provide a Name for your flow, such as Populate Flow Group.

-1. Set the Repeat every value to 1 Day so that our process will run once a day.
+1. Set the Repeat every value to one Day so that our process will run once a day.
 Click the **Create** button to proceed.

 	![create](../media/27-create.png)